Construction Costs | DIN 276

 Cost Calculation

-Cost calculation itself serves as the basis for decisions about design planning and differs from pure cost estimation based on the level of cost determination.
+Cost calculation itself serves as the basis for decisions on design planning and differs from pure cost estimation based on the level of cost determination.
 Cost calculation at the 2nd level according to DIN 276 is thus much more concrete and accurate than cost estimation at the 1st level and can therefore be claimed as a useful basis for HOAI service phase 3.
-Fundamentally, documents such as already created design plans (typical design drawings via CAD or CAE programs) and quantity calculations (cost groups) are needed to be able to present a solid cost calculation for the further phases of specialized planning.
+Fundamentally, documents such as already prepared design plans (typical design drawings via CAD or CAE programs) and quantity calculations (cost groups) are required to be able to present a solid cost calculation for the further phases of specialized planning.

 Cost Estimate